Rural Community Tourism in Costa Rica

 La Flor de Paraiso is a "typical Costa Rican community located in the surrounding mountains of the Orosi Valley."
 Cottages for guests, vegetarian meals from the organic farm, a sugar mill,

-Rincon de la Vieja Agro-ecological Lodge and Tropical Rainforest offers a camping area and a lodge that houses up to 46 guests.
+Rincon de la Vieja Agro-ecological Lodge and Tropical Rainforest offers a camping area and a lodge.
 Thermal pools, meals prepared on a woodstove with organic produce, an

 North Pacific Area